bxdoan/bxdoan/README.md

 <div align="center">

-> It is at the moment of death that humanity has value.
+> You can’t always hold on to the things that are important.
+By letting them go we gain something else.

-> — Archer —
+> — Kunio Yaobi —

 </div>